In Exercises 21-28, find the probability and answer the questions... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-We are tasked with finding the probability of a boy being born using the YSORT gender selection technique.
+We are tasked with finding the probability that a randomly selected person uses social networking sites.
 Probability is calculated as the ratio of favorable outcomes to the total number of outcomes.

-Step 2: Identify the favorable outcomes and total outcomes.
-From the problem, there are 239 baby boys (favorable outcomes) and 52 baby girls.
-The total number of births is the sum of boys and girls: 239 + 52.
+Step 2: Identify the given data.
+The number of respondents who use social networking sites is 3732, and the number of respondents who do not use social networking sites is 1380.
+The total number of respondents is the sum of these two values.

 Verified video answer for a similar problem: